NicoB24/f1-web-app/README.md

 # F1 Statistics App 🚗

 This app fetches and displays F1 driver statistics from the [Ergast API](https://github.com/jolpica/jolpica-f1).
-Users can select a year to view driver information, and the app fetches relevant data based on the selected year.
+Users can select a year to view driver information, and the app fetches relevant data based on the selected year

 ## Features
 - **Year Picker**: Allows users to select a year.